paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 Images of the aftermath suggest that the mid-point calculation is probably correct and that the final impact occurred at roughly 9 m/s (18 knots).
 This can be regarded as an upper bound as it ignores the speed lost by the collision with the boundary fence and the likely increase of deceleration after the undercarridge collapse.

+# Reliability of the Video Timebase

+Of course it is possible that video A has been speeded up, say having been recorded at 25 f.p.s. then uploaded as a 30 f.p.s. video.
+This would affect the speed calculation by exaggerating it by a factor of 30 / 25 = 1.2.
+This would also exaggerate the accelerations by the square of that, 1.44 so the assumed acceleration after the runway departure would be 2.7 m/s^2 instead of 3.9 m/s^2.
+This is more like firm braking in a car rather than severe to hard braking.
+This seems unlikely given that the aircraft has lost a tyre and is on the grass.

+Another reason for believing that video A was recorded at 30 f.p.s is the correspondence with video B for over 21 seconds.
+If video A was recorded at 25 f.p.s. then video B would also have to be speeded up from 25 / 1.2 = 20.8 f.p.s., an implausible figure.

 # Summary of Events

 Combining all the data gives the following summary of events, time is in video A time: